4Catalyzer/farce/README.md

 store.dispatch(FarceActions.init());

-// To transition to a new location: store.dispatch(FarceActions.push('/new/path'));
+// To navigate to a new location: store.dispatch(FarceActions.push('/new/path'));

 // To get the current location: